OPS-E2E-PPE/VBA-Docs/api/Word.Document.ActiveThemeDisplayName.md

 keywords: vbawd10.chm158007837
 f1_keywords:
 - vbawd10.chm158007837
-ms.prod: word
 api_name:
 - Word.Document.ActiveThemeDisplayName
 ms.assetid: b6689499-80db-12f5-8217-2c982375448b
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # Document.ActiveThemeDisplayName property (Word)

 Returns the display name of the active theme for the specified document.
 Read-only **String**.

 ## Syntax

 _expression_. `ActiveThemeDisplayName`

- _expression_ A variable that represents a '[Document](Word.Document.md)' object.
+_expression_ A variable that represents a **[Document](Word.Document.md)** object.

 ## Remarks

 The **ActiveThemeDisplayName** property returns "none" if the document doesn't have an active theme.
 A theme's display name is the name that appears in the **Theme** dialog box.
 This name may not correspond to the string you would use to set a default theme or to apply a theme to a document.

 ## Example